juliaguida/oystercard/challenges/instagram.md

 * Users can enter an address when creating a post
 * Posts with addresses display a link to "View Map"
-* When a visitor views the map a call is made to Google server's to geocode the address, then a map is rendered, centered on the resulting location
+* When a visitor views the map a call is made to Google server's to geocode the address, then a map is rendered, centred on the resulting location
 * *Optional* - A clickable marker should be pinned at the location of the photo.
 Clicking it displays the photo's title and `created_at` date.
 * *Optional* - Use the Geolocation API to prefill the address field with the user's current address.